 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The St. Paul market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

-St. Paul real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in St. Paul.
-Median real estate prices in St. Paul come in at $178,400, which is 6.8% lower than the Minnesota average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to St. Paul is real estate affordability.
+Median real estate prices in St. Paul come in at $217,100, which is 13.4% higher than the Minnesota average.
 The home price to income ratio compares the median home prices to the median household income.
-In St. Paul, the home price to income ratio is 3.5, which is 16.7% higher than the Minnesota average.
+In St. Paul, the home price to income ratio is 3.6, which is 20% higher than the Minnesota average.